University Prize Instructorship

 DPI: Sponsored and funded by a single department, competition only open to PhD students in that department.

-2. Awards a $7595 stipend (stipend will be equal to the adjunct faculty pay rate in that academic year) to doctoral students to design and teach upper-division courses in their field of research.
+2. Awards a stipend equal to the adjunct faculty pay rate in that academic year to doctoral students to design and teach upper-division courses in their field of research.
 PhD candidates can elect to submit a co-taught course and split the stipend equally.

 3. This process is not used to find an instructor for a particular course; the courses themselves are competing cross-disciplinarily against one another on their merits (pedagogy and course design, curricular appeal and need).